surfactants/songsort-legacy/README.md

 Now, with the magic of std::filesystem and TagLib, I wrote this to rename and sort the files based on the metadata.

 Ignores files which are lacking "title", "artist", or "album" tags.

+Characters not appearing in the Latin-1 encoding (such as the infinity symbol) throw an error that is likely unresolvable without a significant refactoring.
+Such files should be edited/moved manually.